aaalgo/flask_vue_tutorial/README.md

 # How to Run

 ## Method 1.
-For deployment or for back-end development only.
+For back-end development only.

 - Change to `web`; run `yarn build` to update the static files.
 - Change back to project root and run `./server.py`.